2015 Sprint CTA Holiday Train

 About the train

-The Chicago Transit Authority is getting into the holiday spirit with our popular Holiday Train!
+It’s that time of year to get into the holiday spirit and catch a ride on the Sprint CTA Holiday Train!
 Santa and his elves will ride the train passing out candy canes and season's greetings.

 The spectacular train is an amazing sight - during the daytime and at night.
 The outside of the six-car train is adorned with holiday seasonal images.
 Thousands of twinkling lights outline the shape of the train and windows, with even more lights running across the tops of the cars.